stfc/PSyclone/doc/user_guide/dynamo0p3.rst

   call invoke(kernel(field1, field2, extent, x_direction))

-If the stencil is of type ``CROSS2D`` then the arrays passed to the kernel are different to those of other stencils.
-The ``CROSS2D`` stencil is designed for use when knowing the direction stencil cells are in relation to the cell they are called on is necessary.
+If the stencil is of type ``CROSS2D`` then the arrays passed to the kernel are of different dimensions to those of other stencils.
+The ``CROSS2D`` stencil is designed for use when knowing where the stencil cells are in relation to the cell they are called from is necessary.
 For this reason, the ``stencil_size`` passed to the kernel is an array of length 4 containing sizes for each branch of the stencil.
 The ``stencil_size`` array is always ordered: West, South, East, North.
 This branch dimension is also part of the ``stencil_dofmap`` array making it possible to loop over each branch of the stencil individually.
-The maximum size of a stencil branch is also passed and is used only to define the ``stencil_dofmap`` dummy argument.
+The invoke call for the ``CROSS2D`` stencil remains of the same form as for other stencils.

 If certain fields use the same value of extent and/or direction then the same variable, or literal value can be provided.